EEGKit/openvibe-sdk/plugins/processing/signal-processing/doc/boxes/Doc_BoxAlgorithm_TemporalFilter.rst

 Select the kind of filter between low-pass, high-pass, band-pass, band-stop.

 The Temporal Filter applies a DC removal for Band-Pass and High-Pass filters.
+This DC is estimated as the first value of the first chunk.

 Filter Order
 ~~~~~~~~~~~~